BGS Digital data review 2021–22

 As technology rapidly develops, we must harness our potential to gather, combine and disseminate data in the most effective ways possible.
 BGS is instrumental in supporting a wider, multi-agency approach to address industrial and societal needs, most importantly in dealing with our changing environment.

 Our vision is to create a digital-first geoscience organisation, linking people, data, equipment and technology to make new inferences about the world around us and accelerate scientific discovery.
 We have a strong track record of producing innovative technological solutions to geoscience problems and early adoption of emerging technology.

 We strive to be the partner of choice for geological research and innovation within our user community.
 We have many success stories, including providing online access to over one million borehole logs and the development of bespoke data products.

-Our objective is to gain a comprehensive understanding of the data ecosystem in which we operate, providing a detailed assessment of our current operating models and the options for our target operating model over the next 10 years.
-We will be talking with many of our external partners to understand what they want from BGS digital products, capturing best practice and understanding how users wish to access our services.
+Our objective is to gain a comprehensive understanding of the data ecosystem in which we operate, providing a detailed assessment of our current operating model and the options for our target operating model over the next 10 years.

 Who is this data review relevant to?

 Given the focus of the consultation, we consider it to have particular relevance to:

 - our active data-user base, including our open-data users, data licensees, data reseller partners and organisations that interact with the NGDC